dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ff
 ```

-The first 8 byte is always ` 19 81 03 38 00 92 00 31 `, I'm not sure if this differs in different joycons because I only took apart one.
+The first 8 byte is always ` 19 81 03 38 00 92 00 31 `, I'm not sure if this differs in different Joycons because I only took apart one.

 ### Button status